Bloom Institute of Technology: Funding and payment model

-As of 2019, unlike the majority of education institutions where tuition payments are collected up front, BloomTech began offering an income share agreement (ISA) model.
-In this scheme, students paid no tuition upfront, instead providing a percentage of future income after acquiring employment.
-Its payment structured has changed over time.
-Until Fall of 2021, students paid 17% of income after acquiring a job that pays over $50,000 in the technology field, ending after either $30,000 or 24 months of 17% payments, or after 5 years without a job in the technology sector.
+BloomTech gained early notoriety for its income share agreement (ISA) model.
+Rather than pay tuition up front, students agreed to pay a percentage of future income after acquiring employment.
+The specifics of its payment structured have changed over time.
+In its early years, students paid 17% of income after acquiring a job that pays over $50,000 in the technology field, ending after either $30,000 or 24 months of 17% payments, or after 5 years without a job in the technology sector.

-In Fall of 2021 the terms were significantly changed.
-Customers who sign up for an ISA currently pay $2,950 upfront.
-Once they make $50,000 in any job, including outside the field of technology, they pay 14% of their income for four years, maxing out at $42,950.
-These contracts last up to eight years.
+However, BloomTech sold a portion of ISAs to third-parties before the students obtained jobs.
+As of August 2018, they sold half of their ISAs to a hedge fund for $10,000 each.
+In December 2019, the company partnered with Edly, a digital marketplace for accredited investors to trade ISAs.
+In 2020, BloomTech removed all statements about this partnership from their website.

-BloomTech sells ISAs to investors in its students future earnings in order to acquire up-front capital.
-In August 2018, half of BloomTech's ISAs were purchased by a hedge fund for $10,000 per ISA, according to internal investor communications documents.
-As of 2019, half of ISAs were traded to investors, providing upfront capital in exchange for a discount on their expected long-term returns for those purchasing those assets.
-In December 2019, the company partnered with Edly, a digital marketplace for accredited investors to trade BloomTech ISAs started by Chris Ricciardi.
-After criticism from students and Twitter users, BloomTech removed all statements about this partnership from their website.
+In November 2021, following layoffs and cost-cutting measures, the ISA terms significantly changed.
+Students paid $2,950 upfront, and once they make $50,000 in any job (including outside the field of technology) they paid 14% of their income for four years.
+The ISA cap was raised to $42,950, with the contracts lasting up to eight years.

-In December 2021 the company lowered its tuition to $22,500 for its core programs in Full Stack Web Development, Data Science and Backend Development.
-At that time BloomTech marketed a "tuition refund guarantee," saying students would receive a refund of 110% of their tuition if they did not receive a job making $50K or more per year within a year of graduating.
+At the same time of those ISA changes, BloomTech began offering straightforward loans at 12.5% interest.
+The company marketed it alongside a "Tuition Refund Guarantee," saying students could receive 110% of their tuition if they did not receive a job offer for $50K or more per year within a year of graduating.
 However, the offer drew criticism in the tech community for its onerous requirements: a graduate must apply to ten jobs every week, and make five open source code contributions every week, for one year.